The Insurance Claims Register (ICR) was established in 1999. It is a fraud tool that houses a record of all claims submitted to member insurers.

 The Insurance Claims Register (ICR) detects and prevents fraud, particularly purposeful non-disclosure and double dipping at claim time.

 Unfortunately, the old adage of 'utmost good faith' is no longer working.
-Fraud is costing honest policyholders around $615 million per year.
+Fraud is costing honest policyholders hundreds of millions of dollars every year.
 Current estimates suggest between 5% and 10% of claims are fraudulent.

-All customers who have claims in the ICR have the right to access the information held about them at any time and to seek changes to that information if it is warranted.
+You can ask to see a copy of the information held about you on the ICR at any time and to ask for changes to be made to that information if you think it is incorrect.

 Access to personal information